Porthidium lansbergii: Geographic range

 According to the range map provided by Campbell & Lamar (2004), the subspecies P. l. rozei and P. l. lansbergii intergrade in the northern part of the Guajira Peninsula.

+Habitat

+The preferred natural habitat of P. lansbergii is forest, from sea level to 1,270 m.

 Subspecies

 Nota bene: A trinomial authority (taxon author) in parentheses indicates that the subspecies was originally described in a genus other than Porthidium.

 Taxonomy

 Campbell & Lamar (2004) consider P. l. arcosae a full species.